MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 -   DPM reduces potential conflicts between backup tools and SQL Server protection schedules.

 -   DPM can protect SQL Server at the instance level or database level.
-When protection at the instance level is turned on, DPM detects new databases on that instance and automatically adds them to its protection group.
+When protection at the instance level is turned on, DPM detects new databases on that instance, and automatically adds them to its protection group.

 -   DPM is an affordable option.
 It's a good fit for a small SQL Server footprint and can scale for organizations that have a larger SQL Server footprint.